ajnelson/upartsfs/README.md

 Related projects
 ----------------

-From poking around on Github, I found these projects do pretty much the same thing, though with some underlying technical decisions I'd like to make differently:
+From poking around on Github, I found these projects do close to the same thing, though with some underlying technical decisions I'd like to make differently:

 * https://github.com/andreax79/partsfs - Basically the project I want to write, except it's a Linux kernel module, and uses its own partition table parsers.
 I'd like FUSE for use in other OS's.
-* http://code.google.com/p/libewf/wiki/Mounting - Oh. `ewfmount` appears to do the job, albeit without TSK's partition table parsers.
-That would be a strange compilation order, since TSK optionally uses libewf libraries in its build.
+* http://code.google.com/p/libewf/wiki/Mounting - `ewfmount` presents a whole "raw" disk image stored in E01 format, but does no interpretation of the image's contents.

 Project status
 --------------

-This was to be a weekend hacking project.
-However, I appear to have had a search engine oversight, and found pretty much this exact project already implemented: `ewfmount`.
-Next up is testing ewfmount to see if the partition files it presents are directly usable with forensic utilities, or if those are also copy-conveniences.
+This is a weekend hacking project.
+If I have had a search engine oversight, and somebody finds pretty much this exact project already implemented, that would be good to hear.

 Other help/pointers/noticed-impending-gotcha's welcome.